It’s quite simple, the first male and first female runner to reach the top of Roanoke Mountain will be crowned 2013 King and Queen of the Mountain.

 - The first male and first female to pass the water station win.
 You don’t have to do anything, just keep on running knowing that you are the King or Queen.
 A volunteer will have made note of your bib number.
 Although we would love it if you stop and pose for a photo.

-- In addition to bragging rights, winners will receive a pair of Hoka One One running shoes courtesy of Fleet Feet Sports Roanoke, a one-of-a-kind King/Queen of the Mountain shirt, and possibly a crown.
+- In addition to bragging rights, winners will receive a Fleet Feet Prize Pack, a one-of-a-kind King/Queen of the Mountain shirt, and possibly a crown.

 Congratulations to our Kings and Queens of the Mountain:

 - Jeff Powers (Philly) – 2014

 - Natalie St. John (Mendham, NJ) – 2013